-In addition to the transactions and balances disclosed elsewhere in these financial statements, during the year, the Group, through The Hong Kong Mortgage Corporation Limited, purchased HK\$281 million (2017: HK\$293 million) of mortgage loans from the HKSAR Government.
+In addition to the transactions and balances disclosed elsewhere in these financial statements, the Group, through The Hong Kong Mortgage Corporation Limited, purchased HK\$281 million of mortgage loans from the HKSAR Government in 2018.
+There were no such transactions during the year.